-- 7. The stakeholder model for the societal role of the business corporation: - a. is a derivative of the social contract theory. - b. holds that a corporation has the fiduciary duties of utmost loyalty and good faith to employees, customers, and suppliers, as well as shareholders. - c. views a corporation as public property. - d.
-All of the above. - e.
-Only (a) and (b).
+- 7. The stakeholder model for the societal role of the business corporation: - a. is a derivative of the social contract theory. - b. holds that a corporation has the fiduciary duties of utmost loyalty and good faith to employees, customers, and suppliers, as well as shareholders. - c.
+All of these are correct. - d.
+None of these are correct.